EmberSherpa/ember-reactive-helpers/README.md

 ### `(r/log 'your message')`

-`(r/log)` helper will inject a log message and the value that it receives.
+`(r/log)` helper will evaluate to a function.
+When called, this function will log the passed in messsage and arguments that it received.

 ```hbs
 <button {{action (pipe (r/log 'before save') (action 'save') (r/log 'after save')) model}}>Save</button>
 ```

+### `(r/get propName)`

+`(r/get)` helper returns a function.
+When called, the function will return value taken from object that it receives as first argument at property propName.

 ## Installation